skjiisa/Character-Tracker/README.md

 In Character Tracker you can scan QR codes to import new data, such as new equipment, followers, etc.

+You can create QR codes in the app by tapping the "Export" button at the botton of mod and module screens.
+You can also automatically generate QR codes for armor mods, including level and crafting requirements, using [xEdit Armor Export](https://github.com/Isvvc/xEdit-Armor-Export).

 Below is an example QR code for the Skyrim mod [Nordic Wanderer Equipment](https://www.nexusmods.com/skyrim/mods/69103/) ([Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/7943)).

 These QR codes are very dense and may be difficult to scan. **Click the QR code for a full-size image**.
 Open on a large display for easier scanning.